 - 1 Work in pairs.
 Match the names of the different generations (1-5) with the periods they were born in (a-e).
-Do you separate generations in this way in your culture or country? - 1 Generation Alpha a mid-1940s to mid-1960s 2 Baby Boomers b mid-1960s to mid-1970s 3 Generation X c early 1980s to mid-1990s 4 Generation Z d late 1990s to early 2010s 5 Millennials e after the early 2010s - 2 Do you think that people born after the mid-1990s have different characteristics from people of other generations?
-If so, think of some examples. - 3 Read the article.
-What is the main reason for Generation Z having a more "global" identity than earlier generations?
-Discuss your ideas with a partner. - 4 Read the article again.
-Write the paragraph numbers (A-E) to answer the questions. - 1 Which paragraph describes Generation Z in three different parts of the world? - 2 Which paragraph discusses how different generations experienced communication? - 3 Which paragraph gives an example of a negative view of global identity? - 4 Which paragraph asks readers to think about their own experience? \\\\\ - 5 Which two paragraphs include quotes from Generation Z?
+Do you separate generations in this way in your country or culture?

+- Generation Alpha

+- Baby Boomers

+- 3 Generation X

+- 4 Generation Z

+- Millennials

+- a mid 1940s-mid 1960s

+- b mid 1960s-late 1970s

+- c early 1980s-mid 1990s

+- d late 1990s-early 2010s

+- e after the early 2010s

+- 2 Do you think that people born after the mid 1990s have different characteristics to people of other generations?
+If so, give some examples.

+- 3 Read the article.
+What is the main reason that Generation Z has a more 'global' identity than earlier generations?

+- 4 Read the article again.
+Answer the questions.

+- 1 Which paragraph describes Generation Z in three different parts of the world?

+- 2 Which paragraph discusses how different generations experienced communication?

+- Which paragraph gives an example of a negative view of global identity?

+- 4 Which paragraph asks readers to think about their own experience?

+- Which two paragraphs include quotes from Generation Z?